 There’s a Senior Community Center right on Main Street, offering Meals on Wheels, and the Claverack Seniors Club, providing, among other things, transportation to non-emergency healthcare appointments.

-Enjoying the pristine landscape around Philmont includes visiting the 47-acre High Falls Conservation Area, Columbia County’s highest waterfall and eight miles of hiking trails.
-Take a dip at Summit Lake, right in town; locals call it “the reservoir,” though it never was one.
-Or head to Oakdale Beach in Hudson, quite nearby.
+Enjoying the pristine landscape around Philmont could include visiting the 47-acre High Falls Conservation Area, home to Columbia County’s highest waterfall and eight miles of hiking trails.
+Right in town residents take a dip at Summit Lake which they call “the reservoir,” though it never was one.
+Another popular spot is Oakdale Beach in Hudson, quite nearby.
 There are several parks in town, including Claverack Town Park, Memorial Field and Philmont Park.
-For pool swimming the Taconic Hills Aquatic Center is just eight miles away.
+The Taconic Hills Aquatic Center offers pool swimming just eight miles away.

-If you have any questions about Philmont real estate, feel free to contact Coldwell Banker Village Green Realty.
+If you have any questions about Philmont real estate, feel free to .
 We'd love to show you all that Philmont NY has to offer.